-An overview course that addresses women's health from a biological, psychological, and sociological perspective.
-Topics include: Women as Health Consumers; Reproductive Health; Self-Image and Health; Women and Nutrition, etc. Appropriate for the general public, as well as health care and human service providers.
+This course will address women's health from a biological, psychological, and sociological perspective.
+Topics include: Women as Health Consumers; Reproductive Health; Self-Image and Health; Women and Nutrition.
+Appropriate for the general public, as well as health care and human service providers.